 The full list of ingredients to make this pasta salad recipe is above.
 Below are notes about some of the ingredients along with ideas for substitutes.

 Pasta.
-I use whole wheat pasta when I make this pasta salad, but you can use white pasta as well.
+I use whole wheat fusilli or bow tie pasta when I make this pasta salad, but you can use white pasta as well.
+Any shape will work too!
+For a gluten-free pasta salad that’s also lower in carbohydrates, swap wheat pasta with chickpea pasta..

 Spinach.
-Fresh baby spinach is the best spinach option for this recipe.
-It's tender and there are no tough stalks.
-If you choose more mature spinach, trim the stalks off of the spinach.
+Fresh baby spinach is the best option for this recipe as it is tender and has no tough stalks.
+If you opt for more mature spinach, trim off the stalks.

 Sun-dried tomatoes.
 Both dry-packed or oil-packed sun-dried tomatoes will work.
-If you use oil-packed drain and rinse them before adding them to the salad.
+If you use an oil-packed drain, rinse the jar with sun-dried tomatoes before adding them to the salad.

 Olives.
 If you don't care for kalamata olives, they can be replaced with black olives or they can be left out.

 Vinegar.
-Balsamic vinegar adds a touch of sweetness to the pasta salad dressing and can be swapped with an equal amount of apple cider vinegar, red wine vinegar or white balsamic vinegar.
+Balsamic vinegar adds a touch of sweetness to the pasta salad dressing and can be swapped with an equal amount of apple cider vinegar, red or white wine vinegar or white balsamic vinegar.

 Sun-dried tomato pasta salad tastes great with burgers like this caramelized onion burger or turkey burger.